Xrvitd/GCNO/README.md

 # Globally Consistent Normal Orientation for Point Clouds by Regularizing the Winding-Number Field
 Code of Globally Consistent Normal Orientation for Point Clouds by Regularizing the Winding-Number Field.

-We will publish the code on GitHub after the article is accepted.
+We will publish the code on GitHub after the paper is accepted.

 Currently we have only tested our code on 64-bit windows systems and Visual Studio 2022 Professional.